tjuuljensen/ride-windows/README.md

 Try to group functions thematically.
 There are already several major groups (privacy, security, services etc.), but even within these, some tweaks may be related to each other.
 In such a case, add a new tweak below the existing one and not to the end of the whole group.

 ### Default preset
-Always add a reference to the tweak and its revert function in the *Default.preset*.
+Always add a reference to the tweak and its revert function in the *default.preset*.
 Add references to both functions on the same line (mind the spaces) and always comment out the revert function.
 Whether to comment out the tweak in the default preset is a matter of personal preference.
 The rule of thumb is that if the tweak makes the system faster, smoother, more secure and less obtrusive, it should be enabled by default.
 Usability has preference over performance (that's why e.g. indexing is kept enabled).

+### Documentation
+Keep documentation changes close to code changes.
+Update `README.md` when usage, support targets, or contribution rules change.
+Update `TODO.md` for short actionable backlog items.
+Update `docs/ROADMAP.md` for modernization phases, package intake policy, and larger design decisions.
+Verify time-sensitive Windows release or package-source information before committing it.

 ### Repeatability
 Unless applied to an unsupported system, all functions have to be applicable repeatedly without any errors.
 When you're creating a registry key, always check first if the key doesn't happen to already exist.
 When you're deleting a registry value, always append `-ErrorAction SilentlyContinue` to prevent errors while deleting already deleted values.